snowplow-archive/snowplow.github.com/_posts/2016-12-xx-factotum-0.4.0-released-with-support-for-constraints.md

 ```
 $ ./factotum run echo.factfile --constraint "host,hostname"
-$ Info: the specifed host constraint "hostname" did not match.
+$ Warn: the specifed host constraint "hostname" did not match, no tasks have been executed.
 Reason: could not find any IPv4 addresses for the supplied hostname
 ```

 This means that we failed to lookup any addresses associated with the hostname given.
 This means we have nothing to compare against our local interfaces and as such we cannot obtain a match.